skip to main content

 This honor is granted to a continuing student who has shown passion for the study of French through commitment to academic achievement.
 It recognizes students who show exceptional accomplishment or make significant progress in French during the academic year at Rutgers-Camden.
 All students of French may be considered for the French Prize, including those enrolled in Elementary and Intermediate language courses.

-Honors Program for French majors
+Honors Program for French Majors

 High-achieving students may qualify for graduating with honors in French by fulfilling the standard requirements for the French major as well as the following additional requirements: